 Lost or Found an Animal?

-If you live in the Village of Los Ranchos or believe your animal may have been picked up by the Village of Los Ranchos Animal Control Department, call Village Hall at (505) 344-6582.
+If you live in the Village of Los Ranchos or believe your animal may have been picked up, please contact Bernalillo County Animal Care Services at 505-468-7387.

-If we do not have your pet, check the City of Albuquerque's Animal Shelter, the Bernalillo County Animal Care Services, the Animal Humane Association of New Mexico, or the Watermelon Mountain Ranch for your lost pet or to find a pet you might like to adopt.
+You can also check the City of Albuquerque's Animal Shelter, the Animal Humane Association of New Mexico, or the Watermelon Mountain Ranch for your lost pet or to find a pet you might like to adopt.

 Animal Control Ordinances